Hoppers of North Carolina:

 Out of State Record(s)

-Distribution: Eastern and central United States, rarely encountered.
+Distribution: Eastern United States; rarely encountered.

 Seasonal Occurrence